awsdocs/amazon-opensearch-service-developer-guide/doc_source/es-indexing-programmatic.md

 # Programmatic Indexing<a name="es-indexing-programmatic"></a>

-This section includes examples of how to use popular Elasticsearch clients and standard HTTP requests to index documents\.
+This section includes examples of how to use Elasticsearch clients and standard HTTP requests to index documents\.

 ## Python<a name="es-indexing-programmatic-python"></a>

-You can install elasticsearch\-py, the official Elasticsearch client for Python, using [pip](https://pypi.python.org/pypi/pip)\.
+You can install elasticsearch\-py, the Elasticsearch client for Python, using [pip](https://pypi.python.org/pypi/pip)\.
 Instead of the client, you might prefer [requests](http://docs.python-requests.org/)\.
-The [requests\-aws4auth](https://pypi.python.org/pypi/requests-aws4auth) package simplifies the authentication process, but is not strictly required\.
+The [requests\-aws4auth](https://pypi.python.org/pypi/requests-aws4auth) and [SDK for Python \(Boto 3\)](https://aws.amazon.com/sdk-for-python/) packages simplify the authentication process, but is not strictly required\.
 From the terminal, run the following commands:

 ```
+pip install boto3
 pip install elasticsearch
 pip install requests
 pip install requests-aws4auth
 ```

 The following sample code establishes a secure connection to the specified Amazon ES domain and indexes a single document using the `_index` API\.
-You must provide values for `AWS_ACCESS_KEY`, `AWS_SECRET_KEY`, `region`, and `host`:
+You must provide values for `region` and `host`:

 ```
 from elasticsearch import Elasticsearch, RequestsHttpConnection
 from requests_aws4auth import AWS4Auth

-AWS_ACCESS_KEY = ''
+import boto3

-AWS_SECRET_KEY = ''
+host = '' # For example, my-test-domain.us-east-1.es.amazonaws.com
-region = '' # For example, us-east-1
+region = '' # e.g. us-west-1

 service = 'es'
+credentials = boto3.Session().get_credentials()

-awsauth = AWS4Auth(AWS_ACCESS_KEY, AWS_SECRET_KEY, region, service)
+awsauth = AWS4Auth(credentials.access_key, credentials.secret_key, region, service)

-host = '' # For example, my-test-domain.us-east-1.es.amazonaws.com

 es = Elasticsearch(
     hosts = [{'host': host, 'port': 443}],